Manojlovic1998/stream-it/README.md

 This CLI tool is built with the help of _click_ lib.
 The _click_ library has built in exception handlers which are used to show error messages or/and abort command execution.

+### MAC Address

+Tool is capable of changing device's MAC address before starting download.
+This process can be repeated before each video download or just one time on the initial start of the script.
+By default this feature is switched off.

+Why change MAC Address:

+- To bypass MAC Address filtering.
+- To bypass certain kind of MITM spoofing attack
+- To avoid device tracking in public network.

 ## Legal Issues

 This software is distributed under the [MIT license](https://raw.github.com/manojlovic1998/stream-it/master/LICENSE).